bmarolleau/debezium-ibmi-demo/README.md

 ````

 4) See the final result. **Congratulations!**
-You should see JSON message forwarded to MQTT.
+You should see JSON messages forwarded to the MQTT broker.

 ![mqtt ibmi results](./assets/e2e-result.png)